prataprc/sudoku/README.rst

 the algorithm is better detail.
 The primary motive of writing this program is to analyze performance of erlang-VM and its concurrent-paradigm.
 There is a command line script to play with the puzzle solver.
-First clone this repository and change to its root-directory.
+First clone this repository, add repository root to your **ERL_LIB** and change to its root-directory to execute the script command.

 To randomly generate a 3x3 sudoku puzzle and solve the same.